mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 source_hash = 5ebeea0dfb75d090ea0e7ff84799b2a7a1550db3fe61eb5f6f61c2e971e57663
 ```

-If you then use this subproject in your build, Meson will
-automatically download and extract it during build.
-This makes
-subproject embedding extremely easy.
+`source_hash` is *sha256sum* of `source_filename`.

 Since *0.49.0* if `source_filename` is found in project's
 `subprojects/packagecache` directory, it will be used instead of downloading the
-source, even if `wrap-mode` option is set to `nodownload`.
+source, even if `--wrap-mode` option is set to `nodownload`.
 The file's hash will
 be checked.

+## wrap-file with Meson build patch

 Unfortunately most software projects in the world do not build with
 Meson.
 Because of this Meson allows you to specify a patch URL.
 This
 works in much the same way as Debian's distro patches.
 That is, they
 are downloaded and automatically applied to the subproject.
 These
 files contain a Meson build definition for the given subproject.

-A
-wrap file with an additional patch URL would look like this.
+A wrap file with an additional patch URL would look like this:

 ```ini
 [wrap-file]